 g.
-The Past National Commander’s Medal consists of a gold bar edged in blue enamel and bearing in blue enamel lettering the words, “PAST NATIONAL.”
-From this bar, suspended by two gold chains, is a smaller blue enamel bar with a gold border bearing the word “COMMANDER.”
-Below this bar the medallion of a regulation Heroes Medal of reference (c), partially encircled by a wreath, is suspended by two gold chains of such length as to place the “COMMANDER” bar midway between the “PAST NATIONAL” bar and the top of the medallion.
-All this will be superimposed on a double-folded regulation Heroes of `76 ribbon cut with an inverted “V” at the bottom of the ribbon.
+The Past National Commander’s Medal shall consist of a gold bar edged in blue enamel and bearing in blue enamel lettering the words, “PAST NATIONAL.”
+From this bar, suspended by two gold chains, shall be a smaller blue enamel bar with a gold border bearing the word “COMMANDER.”
+Below this bar, the medallion of a regulation Heroes of `76 Medal as prescribed in reference (c), partially encircled by a wreath, shall be suspended by two gold chains of such length as to place the “COMMANDER” bar midway between the “PAST NATIONAL” bar and the top of the medallion.
+All this shall be superimposed on a double-folded regulation Heroes of `76 ribbon cut with an inverted “V” at the bottom of the ribbon.

-NECKBANDS:
+3. NECKBANDS.

 a.
-The Sojourner's Neckband consists of a medallion, with or without enamel, as described in paragraph 2 a. above, suspended from a neck ribbon of the same material as the regulation medal ribbon.
-This type of neck ribbon will hereafter be referred to as the regulation Sojourner neck ribbon.
+The National Sojourners Neckband shall consist of a medallion, with or without enamel, as described in paragraph 2.a. above, suspended from a neckband of the same material as the regulation medal ribbon.
+This type of neckband shall hereinafter be referred to as the regulation “Sojourners Neckband.”

-(1) Elected National Line Officers’ insignia of office will consist of the medallion of a regulation National Sojourners Medal, with enamel, partially encircled by a wreath and suspended from a regulation neckband with the title bar of office appropriately centered on the “V” of the neck ribbon.
+(1) Elected National Line Officers’ insignia of office consists of the medallion of a regulation National Sojourners Medal, with enamel, partially encircled by a wreath and suspended from a regulation neckband with the title bar of office appropriately centered on the “V” of the Sojourners Neckband.

-(a) All insignias of the offices for National Line Officers, except the National President, will be turned over to the National Installing Marshal prior to the installation of the new National Officers at each National Convention.

-(b) The National President's insignia of office will be turned over to the National Installing Officer for presentation to the incoming National President.

-(c) The title bar of office for all other National Line Officers will be turned over to their successors.

-(2) When title bars are authorized for wear on the neckband by other National Officers, they will be appropriately centered on the "V" of the neck ribbon.
+(2) When title bars are authorized for wear on the neckband by other National Officers, they are to be appropriately centered on the "V" of the Sojourners Neckband.

-(a) When the Chairman of the Trustees and the Committee of 33 have completed their term of office, their title bars will be turned over to their successors.

-(b) Wearing of the neckband is limited to National Officers, Area and Regional Representatives and elected Chapter Officers and any member of National Sojourners, Inc., holding Memberships-In-Perpetuity in five or more chapters of National Sojourners, Incorporated.
+(3) Wearing of the Sojourner Neckband is limited to National Officers, Area and Regional Representatives, elected Chapter Officers, and any member of National Sojourners, Incorporated, holding a Membership-In-Perpetuity in five or more Chapters of National Sojourners, Incorporated.

-(3) The Sojourner Neckband may be worn with the Legion of Honor Neckband, but not with neckbands of other organizations.
-The bottom of the medallion of the Legion of Honor shall be located above the “V” of the Sojourners neck ribbon.
+(4) The Sojourner Neckband may be worn with the Legion of Honor Neckband, but not with neckbands of other organizations.
+The bottom of the medallion of the Legion of Honor shall be located above the “V” of the Sojourners Neckband.

 b.
-The Heroes of `76 Neckband consists of a medallion of a regulation Heroes medal, suspended from a neck ribbon of the same material as on the regulation Heroes Medal.
-This type of neck ribbon will hereafter be referred to as the regulation Heroes of `76 neck ribbon.
+The Heroes of `76 Neckband shall consist of a medallion of a regulation Heroes medal, suspended from a neckband of the same material as on the regulation Heroes Medal.
+This type of neckband will hereafter be referred to as the regulation Heroes of `76 Neckband or Heroes Neckband.
 Reference (c) applies.